shuai620/NUC7i7BNH/README.md

 + Intel wireless card driver for Ventura, Monterey and Big Sur can be found in https://github.com/OpenIntelWireless/itlwm

++ Intel wireless card driver for Tahoe is not availible yet.

 + Intel bluetooth driver for Ventura, Monterey and Big Sur can be found in https://github.com/zxystd/IntelBluetoothFirmware

 ### Credits